aojeda/headModel/doc/coregistration.md

-## Coregistration
+## Co-registration
-The coregistration GUI can be launched in three different ways:
+The `Coregister` GUI can be launched in three different ways:

 * Using the high-level `pop_forwardModel` function:
 ```matlab